Courage Kenny Rehabilitation Institute

 About Sister Kenny

 Elizabeth Kenny was born in Australia in 1880.
 She was trained as an army nurse and treated the sick for 31 years in the bushlands of Australia.
-She was granted the honorific the title "Sister" — used in British countries for "nurse."
+She was granted the honorific the title "Sister" — used in Commonwealth countries for "nurse."